Ali Irsan: Kidnapping, escape, harassment, and marriage

 Irsan learned about Nesreen's relationship with Beavers while he was in Jordan with his son.
 In June 2011, his wife, Alrawabdeh, held Nesreen against her will at Irsan's residence; Nesreen accused her sister Nadia of also holding her against her will.
 The family members holding her captive had discovered e-mails, text messages, and voice mails sent to and from Coty Beavers on Nesreen's communication device.
 She escaped through a window and went to join Beavers at his residence, then at his mother's house in Spring.
 In November 2011, Coty's brother, Cory, and Bagherzadeh became romantically involved.

 Nesreen had stated she was afraid her father would harm her.
 Her father and other members of the family searched for her and sent messages to Bagherzadeh, who refused to divulge any information.
-For a time, Irsan remained unaware of the location of Nasreen's residence.
+For a time, Irsan remained unaware of the location of Nesreen's residence.
 However, beginning around fall 2011, Irsan began to harass Nesreen, Coty Beavers, and Bagherzadeh, and the group experienced acts of vandalism against their property.
 Nesreen, who was 23 at the time, got a protective order that banned her father from contacting her, but he continued to look for her.
 For those reasons, she chose not to attend the graduation ceremony for her class.

 Around July 2012, Nesreen married Coty Beavers, taking the name Nesreen Irsan Beavers, and holding only a civil ceremony to avoid unwanted attention, doing so at the Harris County Courthouse.
 The two moved to a new residence a significant distance away from their previous one; they were at the Legacy Park Apartments in unincorporated northwest Harris County, which would become the site of Beavers' death.
 Nesreen and Beavers chose a gated apartment complex, specifically for their protection; they rented a third-floor unit to minimize their possibility of being attacked.
 Whenever Nesreen left the apartment to travel to and from work, Beavers escorted her to her car to protect her.
 He also had an assault rifle in case he needed self-defense.

 In an interview with the Houston Chronicle, Nesreen stated that, historically, law enforcement in the Houston area had difficulty dealing with honor crimes, as they did not understand the culture, and the ramifications for violating honor codes.